dduong42/rice_problem/README.md

 ## Hints:

 At first I thought of bruteforcing, using graph theory, etc. But it took too much time and too much space.
-The hint is in the fact that it takes `O(nm)` (so you only need a fixed number of matrix of the same size, and you only need to iterate a fixed number of time).
+The hint is in the fact that it takes `O(nm)` (so you only need a fixed number of matrices of the same size, and you only need to iterate a fixed number of time).

 You should think about *how* to iterate over the matrix.